 Setting out from the post office turn west, and head, towards Leichhardt, down booth st (away from the Shops).

-Turn right at Annandale St (the first intersection) and follow Annandale St, until you come to Wisdom st, the second st on your left.
+Turn right at Annandale St (the first intersection) and follow Annandale St, the next turning on your left is Arguibau Street, where a swale has been constructed.

-Head down Wisdom St into White's Creek Valley.
-This is the location of the Whites Creek Wetlands and the Rozelle Bay Community Native Nursery.
-The nursery is open on Wednesday and Friday mornings, when volunteers gather for busy bees either in the nursery or head off to local bushcare projects.
+Volunteers propagate local provenance plants for local bushcare projects.
+Read more about the Rozelle Bay Community Native Nursery.
+On Wednesday and Friday morning, volunteers gather for busy bees either in the nursery or head off to local bushcare projects.

 At Piper st, turn right and head east to Annandale Street, where there are two swale blisters.